redgeoff/spiegel/README.md

 ![Spiegel](spiegel.svg)

 ## Installation
-We recommend that you install Spiegel via Docker, especially Docker Swarm, as this will allow you to easily scale up or down as your needs change.
+**We recommend that you install Spiegel via Docker**, especially Docker Swarm, as this will allow you to easily scale up or down as your needs change.
 Moreover, Docker will take care of automatically restarting the processes in the event of a permanent error.
 You can of course run Spiegel via npm, but then the scaling and auto restarting will be up to you to implement.

 ### Install via Docker Swarm
 1. Install Docker Swarm: see the [official Docker documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/) or [Installing Docker Swarm on Ubuntu](https://github.com/redgeoff/docker-ce-vagrant/blob/master/docker.sh)